Drone Registration and Licensing

 The authority will check your documents.
 If everything goes perfectly, you will get a certificate including a Unique Identification Number (UIN) within 2-3 working days as confirmation of registration.

-2. Getting Drone Permits for Nepali crew
+2. Getting Drone Permits for Nepali Crew

 • Synopsis of the project